AlgyJr/ios_guides/RottenTomatoes-Tutorial.md

   * To check where Cocoapods was installed do:
     *`gem which cocoapods`
 * Cocoapods is a ruby based tool, so you need to have Ruby working.
 If you encounter Ruby errors and want to re-install ruby, here is a step-by-step article on how to do that using homebrew: [re-installing Ruby ](https://www.computersnyou.com/2673/install-ruby-rails-macos-x-mavericks-10-9-mysql-step-step/)

-* Create the Xcode project:
-  * Create an Xcode project using the SingleView template, call it RottenTomatoes
-  * Close the project

 * Create a Podfile and install AFNetworking library:
   * Cocopods reads commands from a file called Podfile that specify a target platform and what libraries to install in the Xcode project.
 We will create this file next.